exasol/exasol-test-setup-abstraction-java/README.md

 # Exasol Test Setup Abstraction

-Common interface for testing with an exasol database local and on AWS using Java.
+Common interface for testing with an Exasol database in local and AWS environments using Java.

 ## Additional Information